C-R-C-9999/node-js-getting-started/README.md

 I'm giving a list of a passenger's ride requests from the route /passenger.json, and a vehicle's ride offerings from /vehicle.json.

+Finally, the default GET path "/" shows a list of vehicles currently offering rides, in HTML.

 ## Collaborators
 I completed this lab alone.